Elim Chan

-Early life
+Elim Chan (陳以琳; b.
+November 18, 1986) is a Hong Kong-born conductor.
+In 2025 she was the conductor at the Last Night of the Proms at the Royal Albert Hall.

+Biography
-In 1986, Chan was born in Hong Kong.

-As a youth, she played cello and piano and sang in choirs.
+Chan was born in Hong Kong.
+In her youth, she played cello and piano and sang in choirs.
 Chan attended the Good Hope School (Form One).

-Education

 Chan was a sixth-form student at Li Po Chun United World College in Hong Kong.

-Chan began studies at Smith College in the US with the initial intent of becoming a medical doctor.
+Chan began studies at Smith College in the United States with the initial intent of becoming a medical doctor.
 Following an initial experience in conducting during her second year of college, she changed her path of study and graduated with a Bachelor of Arts degree in music in 2009.
 Chan moved to the University of Michigan, Ann Arbor for graduate studies in music.
 At Michigan, her teachers included Kenneth Kiesler.
 She was music director of the University of Michigan Campus Symphony Orchestra, and of the Michigan Pops Orchestra (2012-2013).
 She earned her MM degree in orchestra conducting from Michigan in 2011, and her Doctor of Musical Arts in 2015.